LOS Channel

 Maximum one-way propagation distance (m) — maximum one-way propagation distance

-The maximum distance in metres between the starting point and the destination as a positive scalar quantity.
+The maximum distance in meters between the starting point and the destination as a positive scalar value.
 The amplitudes of any signals that propagate beyond this distance will be set to zero.

 Algorithms